fer-nando-machado/typescript-activities/README.md

 # typescript-activities

-Sample Typescript monorepo featuring a web application that allows users to search for activities, composed by the following modules:
+Sample TypeScript monorepo featuring a web application that allows users to search for activities, composed by the following modules:

 - [`node-backend`](./node-backend), a backend application meant to expose a REST API
 - [`react-frontend`](./react-frontend), a UI client application consuming the exposed API